Written By: Devin Golden

 Practicing relaxation techniques and meditating are two ways proven to significantly reduce stress.

-In many ways, it’s a wonder that Paul Kraus has survived so long using his unconventional methods.
+In many ways, it’s a wonder that Paul Kraus survived so long using his unconventional methods.
 Yet, he obviously did something right to achieve remission for a disease he was told he wouldn’t live with for more than a year.

 His advice to “accept the diagnosis and reject the prognosis” serves as a poignant reminder to all patients with mesothelioma.
 Paul felt a need to reach out to others struggling with mesothelioma as a way to show them there is hope after a mesothelioma diagnosis.

-We at Mesothelioma Guide urge anyone with mesothelioma to find a mesothelioma specialist and talk with them about treatment options.
+We at Mesothelioma Guide urge anyone with this cancer to find a mesothelioma specialist and talk with them about treatment options.
 Foregoing medical therapies such as surgery, chemotherapy or immunotherapy in favor of the holistic approach Paul used is not recommended.
 The progress of cancer treatment in recent years has made many options safer and better for improving survival.

 However, as the patient, you must make whatever decision you may believe is best for your peace of mind, comfort, quality of life and happiness.
 While we do not recommend the holistic approach over the option of medical treatment at world-renowned cancer centers, we respect every patient’s choice for their own individual case of mesothelioma.